garnajee/home-server/README.md

 If you need to fake your upload in order to have a ratio >= 1, you can use [Ratio.py](https://github.com/garnajee/Ratio.py).

-I don’t recommend using this indefinitely, please consider sharing to the community.
+I don't recommend using this indefinitely, please consider sharing to the community.

 # License